lsprangers/implementations-and-systems-design/design_systems/search_system/CANDIDATE_GENERATION.md

 In Candidate Generation, ***Queries are Users and we compare them to Items***

 ## User-Item Matrices
-Our [Embeddings](../../other_concepts/EMBEDDINGS.md) concept paper discusses this in detail, but for all of our systems we generally have 2 key components - users and items
+Our [Embeddings](../../other_concepts/EMBEDDINGS.md) concept paper discusses this in detail, but for all of our systems we generally have 2 key components - queries (users) and items

 Over time users engage with items (which might be other users!), and this is a scorable numeric metric - they either rank them (movies), watch them (Youtube video watch time), read them (Newspaper post read through length), or engage with them (check another users page)

+These ***co-occurrence*** matrices showcase how our users (queries) interact / are related to our Items

 For all intents and purposes, the matrix defined of our users and how they engage with items is perfectly fine to use as our embeddings.
 In the below example, let's say it's users video watch time, user 1 engages with item 1 for 90 minutes
 \[